Learn How To Save A Life From Suicide

 - Suicide is the second leading cause of death for college students.

 - In one survey of multiple universities 8% of undergraduate and 5% of graduate students reported having attempted suicide at least one times in their lives.

 Suicide can be seen as a journey of increasing hopelessness that starts with an idea and ends with an act.
 Anybody with the right skills can disrupt this journey.
 QPR Gatekeeper training will teach you how to recognize warning signs for suicide, how to approach someone who feels suicidal, and how (and where) to refer that person for help.

 Suicide Gatekeeper training is open to all faculty, staff, and students at Texas Tech University.
 Training is held monthly at the TTU Student Wellness Center, Room 100.
 To register for the training email Dr. Klint Hobbs at firstname.lastname@example.org .

-Dates for the Spring 2016 semester are as follows:
+Dates for the Fall 2016 semester are as follows: